faucet-pipeline/docs/background.md

 the code.
 Thus we can easily recommend it to friends and colleagues and get them started in less than a minute.

-The work on this project is sponsored by [innoQ](https://www.innoq.com) & [fejo.dk](https://www.fejo.dk).
-It is used both in production as well as internal applications by both companies.
+The work on this project is sponsored by [INNOQ](https://www.innoq.com) & [fejo.dk](https://www.fejo.dk).
+It is used both in production as well as for internal applications by both companies.